 The half-wave reduction potentials of 68 organic compounds were collected from a paper by Li et al. [30].
-The $E{1/2}$ (in mV) of these compounds are included in Table 1.
+The $E{1/2}$ values (in mV) of these compounds are included in Table 1.

 Molecular descriptors define the molecular structure and physicochemical properties of molecules by a single number.
-Wide variety of descriptors have been reported in the literature for use in the QSAR analyses [31-36].
+A wide variety of descriptors have been reported in the literature for use in the QSAR analyses [31-36].
 There is a recently increased use of theoretical descriptors in QSAR studies.
-In this work, about 1200 descriptors including constitutional descriptors [31], topological indices [32, 33], topological charge indices [35], geometrical descriptors [32], molecular walk counts [34], Burden's eigen-value descriptors [35], autocorrelation descriptors [36], and physicochemical parameters and liquid properties [31] were generated for each compound.
-The molecular structures were drawn by the HyperChem Software [37] and saved by "hin" extension.
-No geometry optimization was used.
+In this work, about 1200 descriptors including constitutional descriptors [31], topological indices [32,33], topological charge indices [35], geometrical descriptors [32], molecular walk counts [34], Burden eigenvalue descriptors [35], autocorrelation descriptors [36], and physicochemical parameters and liquid properties [31] were generated for each compound.
+The molecular structures were drawn by the HyperChem Software [37] and saved without geometry optimization.
 The descriptors were calculated for each molecule using Dragon software [38].
-The types of descriptors and number of descriptors in each group are summarized In Table 2.